Irene9R/ih_datamadpt1121_project_m3/README.md

 The best result I got was using the RandomForestRegressor() since it obtained the lowest RMSE.

-Even if not the best prediction in the class, I'm proud since I learned something new and I'm
+Even if not the best prediction, I'm proud since I learned something new and
 ## The best part is not always to win, but to learn! ##

 ![Image](https://peacewords.us/wp-content/uploads/2021/03/NelsonMandelaquotes-.jpg)